kenwuuu/pencil-it-in-web/README.md

 # pencil it in

-### pencil it in is the first shared calendar built for friends, not meetings.
+Pencil It In is the first shared calendar built for friends—not work, not meetings, just real-life, low-pressure plans with the people you care about.

-pencil it in shows your friends’ current plans instantly—no invites, no back-and-forth, just instant visibility to meet up with your friends fast.
+Spontaneous hangouts?
+Lazy park days?
+Quick bites after a workout?
+Pencil It In makes it easy to see what your friends are up to—and even easier to join them.

+### 📝 No Invites.
+No Pressure.
+Just Plans.

-- Your feed shows every event that your friends want you to go to.
-There are no invite lists, your entire friends list can see every event you make.
+Your feed shows all the events your friends want you to join.
+There’s no need to send invites or create another group chat.
+Create an event, and your friends can see it and join if they’re free.
+That’s it.

-- You and your friends lead busy lives, make spontaneous plans and invite your friends to meet you at the hiking trail or the mall with no pressure to attend.
-Or, open your feed and easily join a friend on a simple errand.
+Whether it’s a casual hike, a coffee stop between errands, or a late-night hang at the park—Pencil It In is built for day-to-day, spontaneous plans that fit into real life.

+### ⚙️ How It Works

+- Open Invite Events: Every event is shared with all of your friends or close friends—no need to type in thirty usernames.
+- Instant Visibility: See what your friends are doing right now, this afternoon, or tomorrow.
+- No Back-and-Forth: Skip the texts and scheduling.
+Just show up if you can.
+- Low-Stakes, High-Fun: Join or host plans with zero pressure.
+No commitment necessary.

+### 🌎 Designed for Real Life

+Planning a trip into the city?
+Hanging out in a park for a few hours?
+Heading to the local farmer’s market?
+Just pencil it in—and let your friends decide if they can join.
+It’s like bumping into a friend at the perfect moment, but better.

+You can even use Pencil It In as a simple calendar app—but with smarter, easier sharing built in.
+No emails.
+No workplace energy.
+Just friends.

+**Make more moments happen.
+See more of the people you care about.
+Pencil it in.**

 ## Development Roadmap